 Assured short-hold tenancy under Part 1 of the Housing Act 1988

 The Umbrella Homes

 Hereinafter called the “Tenant”

 In the case of multiple tenants, the liability shall be joint and several

-TOGETHER WITH: The fixtures, furniture equipment and effects therein and more particularly specified in the inventory thereof signed by or on behalf of the parties.
+TOGETHER WITH : The fixtures, furniture equipment and effects therein and more particularly specified in the inventory.

 PAYABLE : in advance by equal monthly payments on the 1st day of each calendar month to be paid by the Tenant by way of standing order or direct debit into the Landlord’s nominated account for the whole period of tenancy.

-To be paid on the signing hereof to the Landlord to be dealt with in accordance with Clause 2(b)(i) (Should zero deposit be applied this clause is not applicable)
+Deposit is to be paid on the signing hereof to the Landlord to be dealt with in accordance with Clause 2(b)(i) (Should zero deposit be applied this clause is not applicable)

 a) The landlord lets and the Tenant(s) take the Property for the Term at the Rent payable as above.

-b) This Agreement will not commence and you will not have access to the property if any outstanding monies or paperwork due to the Agent is not submitted.
-These include but not exhaustive: Financial Guarantors, Proof of Address, Proof of Signature, Signed Standing Order/direct Debit Mandate, Deposit, Agency Fees, Identification and References
+c) This Agreement will not commence and you will not have access to the property if any outstanding monies or paperwork due to the Agent is not submitted.
+These include but not exhaustive: Financial Guarantors, Proof of Address, Proof of Signature, Signed Standing Order/direct Debit Mandate, Deposit, Identification and References